On Undecided LP, Clustering and Active Learning: Covering by triangles, and terrain simplification

 \begin{proof} Surprisingly, the same algorithm as \thmref{cover:by:triangles} applies readily.
-The check whether or not a triangle is valid (i.e., all red or all blue in the previous settings), now reduced to a single validate triangle oracle query.
+The check whether or not a triangle is admissible (i.e., in the previous settings, this was checking if all the points in the triangle are all red or are all blue) is now reduced to a single validate triangle oracle query.

-Once the coverage by $k$ triangles is computed, one can compute the associated terrain, by triangulating the arrangement of the projected triangles, and lifting the triangles back to three dimensions.
+Once the coverage by $k$ triangles is computed, one can compute the associated terrain by triangulating the arrangement of the projected triangles, and lifting the triangles back to three dimensions.

-Since the two oracles can be implemented in $O(n k \log n)$ time, as the cover has at most $O(k \log n)$ triangles, the bound on the running time follows. \end{proof}
+Since the two oracles can be implemented in $O(n k \log n)$ time, as the cover has at most $O(k \log n)$ triangles, the bound on the running time follows, as each oracle call can be implemented in linear time, as described above. \end{proof}

 \paragraph*{Acknowledgments}

 The authors thank Pankaj Agarwal for useful discussions.
 We thank Lev Reyzin for pointing out the work by Maass and \Turan \cite{mt-albolgc-94, mt-hwtgl-94}.

 \BibTexMode{ \SoCGVer{ } \NotSoCGVer{ } }